Resonance structures in kink-antikink scattering in a quantum vacuum: Introduction

 We are interested in examining how quantum effects modify kink scattering.
 The inclusion of quantum effects presents some challenges as defects are described as classical objects, while other excitations of interest are quantum in nature.
 As a result, one has to couple classical and quantum degrees of freedom and to include the quantum backreaction on the classical degrees of freedom.
 Fortunately much work has been done in this area and now there is a convenient framework called the ``classical-quantum correspondence'' (CQC) in which certain quantum systems can be solved in terms of a classical system of equations~\cite{Vachaspati:2018llo,Vachaspati:2018hcu,Vachaspati:2018pps,Mukhopadhyay:2019hnb}.
 Quantum backreaction on classical systems is in general difficult to resolve satisfactorily and is also mired in interpretations of quantum mechanics.
 However, the semiclassical approximation offers a path forward and we utilize it in this work.

 There are only two outcomes possible in the scattering of a kink and an antikink in the \lp4 model: (1) the formation of a bound state (``bion'') and eventual annihilation, and (2) the kink and the antikink reflect and escape to infinity.
 However, detailed analysis~\cite{Campbell:1983xu,Anninos:1991un,AlonsoIzquierdo:2020hyp} shows that which of these outcomes occurs depends sensitively on the initial scattering velocity, although at a coarse level, low initial velocity kinks annihilate and high initial velocity kinks reflect.
 For intermediate velocities, either outcome can result depending on the precise value of the initial velocity: there are windows of low initial velocities for which the kink-antikink reflect off each other instead of annihilating and there is a ``fractal'' structure in the space of initial velocities\footnote{This is an abuse of the word ``fractal'' since that generally involves some self-similarity.
 The structure here is similar to the stability bands in solutions of the Mathieu equation~\cite{morse1953methods}.}.
-The explanation of this non-trivial dependence involves the resonant energy transfer mechanism amongst the internal modes (the zero mode and the shape mode) of the kink (or antikink).
+The explanation of this non-trivial dependence involves the resonant energy transfer mechanism amongst the internal modes (the zero mode and the shape mode) of the kink and antikink.
+Recent analyses in which the classical field dynamics is truncated to just the kink translation and shape modes shows good agreement with the full field evolution~\cite{Manton:2021ipk,Adam:2021gat}.
+Quantum effects in topologically non-trivial kink backgrounds have received significant attention in the past~\cite{Rajaraman:1982is,Vachaspati:2006zz} and more recently in~\cite{Evslin:2019xte,Evslin:2022wyx,Liu:2023dqt}.
+Here we are interested in quantum effects in the zero topological charge sector as we have a background of both a kink and an antikink.